flyinfish/keycloak-examples/impersonation/README.md

 https://github.com/keycloak/keycloak/discussions/20252

-now its getting trickier. what if when we want to allow certain rules on `users-impersonated` for different `impersonate`. how ca this be tied together? wouln't we need rules on `impersonate-&&-users-impersonated` which let us access.
+now its getting trickier. as far as i understand keycloak lets us checking policies on [users/permissions/](http://localhost:8882/admin/master/console/#/dev/users/permissions)
+* on `impersonate` you can check who can impersonate whatever user
+* on `users-impersonated` you can check which users can be impersonated by whoever
+* but where is it dies together so that one change check who can impersonate which users?

 #### S3.1 users with role tester should be able to impersonate only users starting with testuser